 defcells(space=None, name=None, *funcs)¶

-Convenience decorator/function to create new cells directly from function definitions or function objects substituting for calling
+Convenience decorator/function to create a new cells or change the formula of an existing cells directly from a function definition or a function object, which substitutes for calling

 1. As a decorator without arguments

-To create a cells from a function definition in the current space of the current model with the same name as the function’s:
+To create a cells from a function definition in the current space with the same name as the function’s:

 @defcells def foo(x): return x